kmarf/wireguard-DO-cloud-install/README.md

-# WireGuard for DO
+# WireGuard Autoconfig for Digital Ocean Cloud Provider

-Wireguard VPN Setup for DO Cloud Instances
+## Wireguard VPN Automated Setup Scripts for (on Ubuntu Droplets) <br>
-DO Cloud instances need some additional configuration to get WireGuard up and running as expected.
+### Digital Ocean droplets need some additional configuration to get WireGuard up and running as expected. <br>
 Here is how we do that:

-## Please Note:
-- The wireguard kernel mod ships with the latest Ubuntu image on Oracle Cloud.
-- The image used for testing is Ubuntu 22.04 Minimal aarch64
-- All scripts must be run as root.

 ## Installation
 Install dependencies: